Robert J. Dole Institute of Politics: Student involvement

 The Dole Institute offers a wide array of activities for students.
 The institute Student Advisory Board is a group of students united by common interests in community service, government, and politics.
 They typically hold bimonthly meetings.
 The group also hosts numerous programs including discussion groups, pizza and politics, and an evening program each year.
 Their events have featured prominent national journalists like Alex Burns, David Weigel, Josh Dawsey, Nicholas Fandos, Seung Min Kim, and Dave Wasserman.
 Other guests have included Kathleen Sebelius, Matthew Dowd, Lee Epstein, Jeff Roe, Johanna Maska, Newt Gingrich, Derek Schmidt and many more.
 Discussion groups are hosted by Dole Fellows, each weekly discussion focuses on a specific topic or issue and features an expert in that field.
 These small discussion groups provide hands-on knowledge and direct interaction with experts.
 Pizza and politics sessions unite University of Kansas students with professional experts from around the country for a candid lunchtime conversation.

 The Dole hosts the Youth Civic Leadership Institute for high school students.
 Additionally, the Dole Institute annually gives a junior the Robert E. Hemenway Public Service Award.
 This award goes to a high-profile student leader who is respected by peers and is concerned with strengthening civic life at the University of Kansas.
 A second award given to a member of the Student Advisory Board is entitled the Robert J. Dole Service to Country Award.
 The recipient shall be committed to public service and have demonstrated leadership.
+A third award given to a member of the Student Advisory Board is entitled the Elizabeth Dole Award.
+The recipient must demonstrate their commitment to public service by supporting and growing student culture; embracing opportunities to bridge education with future goals; and participating in civic engagement.